NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 checkJobs
 ```

-If the jobs finished with no errors we can proceed to generate the
+If the jobs finished with no errors, proceed to generate the MultiQC report:
-MultiQC report:

 ```bash
 nano $HOME/RNAseq_Pipeline/multiQC_quality_filtered.sh